WKillette/Deep-Learning/README.md

 Note: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.

- 1. Create a new Jupyter Notebook file and name it AlphabetSoupCharity_Optimization.ipynb.
+ 1. Create a new Jupyter Notebook file and name it `AlphabetSoupCharity_Optimization.ipynb`.

- 2. Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.
+ 2. Import your dependencies and read in the `charity_data.csv` to a Pandas DataFrame.

  3. Preprocess the dataset as you did in Step 1.
 Be sure to adjust for any modifications that came out  of optimizing the model.

  4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.

  5. Save and export your results to an HDF5 file.
-Name the file AlphabetSoupCharity_Optimization.h5.
+Name the file `AlphabetSoupCharity_Optimization.h5`.

 ## Step 4: Write a Report on the Neural Network Model